chp-legacy/chainpoint-node/README.md

 Need help?
 Looking for the [FAQ](https://github.com/chainpoint/chainpoint-node/wiki/Frequently-Asked-Questions)?

+## Quick Start

+Want to get going quickly?
+Take a look at the `QUICKSTART.md` file in this directory.

 ## About

 Chainpoint Nodes allows anyone to run a server that accepts hashes, anchors them to public